cgmoganedi/SoftwareEngineeringProject/README.md

 2. Thabang Khoza

 Languages and tools used for the project
-1. Adobe Muse, HTML, CSS3 for front end interfaces
+1. Adobe Muse, PHP, HTML, CSS3 for front end interfaces
-2. PHP for quering databases and computing the match
+2. PHP for form validation, quering databases and computing the match
 3. MySQL for the actual database
 4. Apache Server
 5. JSON for communication between the front-end and back-end